Blotting Paper for Teens with Oily Skin

 Can teens use blotting paper?

 Yes.
 Blotting paper is a simple surface oil touch-up tool.
-Press gently and use a clean sheet when needed.
+Press gently, use a clean sheet, and throw it away after use.

 Is blotting paper a skincare treatment?